/ Harrison Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident leads to a long-term impairment, you may be entitled to additional benefits under Ohio law.
+If your occupational accident results in a long-term impairment, you may be able to receive further compensation under Ohio law.
 These entitlements are meant to compensate for the ongoing effects of your injury on your future employment potential.

 Types of permanent disability benefits: